Ran9waves/personal_projects/automated-garden/README.md

 # My ssf-sufficient-garden

+1. Run venv.sh to create the virtual environment and install the requirements automatically

 # Database of the plants that I have
     - this database should allow me to introduce:
         - type of plant